Share this

 So now you are aware of the main benefits, you might be interested in how to get things moving from a technical perspective.

 At Google Cloud, the fully managed, real-time streaming platform includes Cloud Pub/Sub for durable message storage and real-time message delivery, Cloud Dataflow, the data processing engine for real-time and batch pipelines, and BigQuery, the serverless data warehouse.
-Google designs for flexibility and scalability, and also support and integrate with familiar open-source tools, plus other Google Cloud tools like Cloud Storage and databases.
-The result is you don’t have to make compromises as streaming and batch sources are pulled into one place for easy access and powerful analytics.
+Google designs for flexibility and scalability and also supports and integrates with familiar open-source tools, plus other Google Cloud tools like Cloud Storage and databases.

 How to assess if streaming analytics is right for your business?

-Not all your problems will benefit from streaming analytics equally and getting started with real-time data can be overwhelming.
-There are plenty of ways to capture, ingest, and process data, and plenty of information to be gleaned from analysing your company’s data.
 Which data is the right data to gather and analyse?
-What’s the right way to prioritise the data you want to capture in real time, and which data can wait?
+What’s the right way to prioritise the data you want to capture in real-time, and which data can wait?
 To decide if streaming analytics is right for you, it helps to consider the following:

 - Assess your current environment: identify which applications generate data in your organisation and rank those data streams based on their importance.
-For example, in retail, the need for real-time applications would probably rank higher for website clickstreams compared to back office payroll, given direct revenue generation opportunity.
+For example, in retail, the need for real-time applications would probably rank higher for website clickstreams compared to back office payroll, given direct revenue generation opportunities.

-- Map real-time analysis use cases to the data streams: decide which are your critical activities to improve top and bottom line, whether it be responding to customers, detecting faulty products or enhancing security.
+- Map real-time analysis use cases to the data streams: decide which are your critical activities to improve the top and bottom line, whether it be responding to customers, detecting faulty products or enhancing security.

 - Evaluate buy vs. build: Do you have staff with the right skill sets to capture the maximum value from the technology?
 Do you have the resources to hire these experts?
 This will have an implication on time to value as you choose between an open source technology vs. a fully managed service.